Yubyf/QuoteLockX/README.md

 ![Screenshot](screenshots/screenshot.png)

-This new fork will be continuously maintained as the original [QuoteLock](https://github.com/apsun/QuoteLock) is no longer maintained and has been archived.
+Welcome to QuoteLockX, a fork of the original [QuoteLock](https://github.com/apsun/QuoteLock) module designed to display quotes on your lock screen for a little bit of inspiration and motivation throughout the day.
+This fork is continuously maintained as the original [QuoteLock]((https://github.com/apsun/QuoteLock)) is no longer actively maintained and has been archived.

 This module is available in
 LSPosed [Repository](https://modules.lsposed.org/module/com.yubyf.quotelockx) now.